 - First, we make an initial diagnosis of your need for dentures.

-- We make an impression and wax bite to determine your unique jaw dimensions and position.
+- We make an impression and a wax bite to determine your unique jaw dimensions and position.

 - We do a “try-in” to assure proper shape, fit, and color.